MSc in Finance

 Teaching and learning

 You’ll learn from academics who are experts in the field of finance.
-Your learning experience will be enriched by the research activities and collaborations of academic staff.

 All units are taught on campus.